antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [11.6] API responses **SHOULD** offer JSON as a supported data format

-Where a single data format is offered this **SHOULD** ideally be JSON, unless another, similarly open format is available.
+Where a single data format is offered this **SHOULD** be JSON, unless another, more suitable, format is available.

 The 18F API Standards summarise the benefits of using JSON, echoed here for convenience: